 Thursday night book club

-Each Thursday night book club will focus on one of 10 recently released books, all sharing one theme – they're all set in Melbourne.
-Each meeting will include a Q&A chaired by Readings bookshop, followed by a lively discussion with your fellow book club members.
+Every Thursday evening from 2 February to 6 April 2017, the Thursday night book club focused on one of 10 recently released books, all set in Melbourne.
+Each meeting included a Q&A chaired by Readings bookshop, followed by a lively discussion with fellow book club members.

-Notes on the book will be posted online before each session and we'll keep the discussion going in the State Library's Tablo writing community.
+Notes on the book were posted online before each session and the discussion continued in the State Library's Tablo writing community.

 Thursday night book club, 6–8pm